Sammoh/SamTerry_Portfolio/README.md

 **Description**: Designed a rotatable knob with various snapping and event-driven interactions, providing both free and fixed rotation options.
 The project includes unit tests for key methods and events to ensure robust functionality.

 * Key Features:
-  - Snapping and free rotation with adjustable values
+  - Snapping and free rotation with adjustable values.
-  - Event-based responses on value changes
+  - Event-based responses on value changes.
-  - Custom methods for direct value setting and retrieval
+  - Custom methods for direct value setting and retrieval.
-  - Multiple knobs with distinct values and snap positions
+  - Multiple knobs with distinct values and snap positions.

 ---